Schwartz calls for Laxalt to quit governor’s race or resign as AG

 Schwartz’s 2014 campaign for treasurer did not receive any donations from casino companies.

-And because of Laxalt’s interaction with Burnett in regards to the Sands lawsuit, Schwartz said he wants to know if Laxalt received donations or payments from Las Vegas Sands prior to becoming attorney general.
+And because of Laxalt’s interaction with Burnett regarding the Sands lawsuit, Schwartz said he wants to know if Laxalt received donations or payments from Las Vegas Sands before becoming attorney general.

 Schwartz wasn’t the only gubernatorial campaign to sling political mud at Laxalt Friday.